brgsteyr4goodai/chatbot/README.md

 Wilson is a chatbot that can diagnose you based on your symptoms and give you information on illnesses.

-Wilson uses DialogFlow for natural language processing (NLP), Symptoma for the diagnosis and the WHOs International Classification of Diseases (ICD) and Wikipedia as sources.
+Wilson uses Dialogflow for natural language processing (NLP), Symptoma for the diagnosis and the WHOs International Classification of Diseases (ICD) and Wikipedia as sources.
-It is written in JavaScript and can be run online in Repl, local with Node.js or in a Docker container.
+It is written in JavaScript and can be run online in Repl, locally with Node.js or in a Docker container.

->> GIF goes here
+> GIF goes here

 ---